razzius/weave/README.md

 To connect the database, you'll have to pass in a DATABASE url.
 Here's a working example that connects to a postgresql database running on a MacOS localhost.

-After starting docker, open http://localhost:5000/admin/verificationtoken/ and enter `local` as the username and password, and you should see an empty list of verification tokens.

 ```sh
 $ docker run -it -p 5000:5000 \
   -e DATABASE_URL=postgresql://$USER@host.docker.internal:5432/hms \